Ninth Circuit Hears L.A. Gerrymander Appeal

 “Plaintiffs’ evidence that one commissioner expressed racial concerns and one council member praised the redistrict ordinance after it was passed cannot be imputed to prove the city’s motivation,” Marshall wrote.

-During oral argument on appeal Monday at the Richard H. Chambers Courthouse in Pasadena, Ninth District Judge Paul Watford asked why the residents emphasized Ellison’s and Wesson’s motives, though a majority of the council had voted to adopt the map.
+During oral argument on appeal Monday at the Richard H. Chambers Courthouse in Pasadena, Circuit Judge Paul Watford asked why the residents emphasized Ellison’s and Wesson’s motives, though a majority of the council had voted to adopt the map.

 “You have strong evidence as to what Mr. Ellison’s motive might have been, but I guess I’m having trouble tracing that up the chain,” Watford said.